 Chapter 6 offers guidance on how to teach reviewing and editing skills.
 There is also detailed information on effective ways to respond to students’ writing, and ideas for celebrating and publishing student writing.

 Photocopy masters include:

-(All photocopy masters are available on the CD-Rom)
+(All photocopy masters are available to download)

 - Eleven writing planning sheets for different writing purposes

 - Support material for students

 - Folder 3: 8 PowerPoints